 Try our simple recipe for savory black beans they are a delicious and nourishing addition to so many recipes.
 These beans are sure to take each meal to the next level due to their hearty, earthy flavors and mushy textures.
 Combined with fresh ingredients such as cilantro, onion, and garlic, this is one black bean recipe that is anything but ordinary.
-We love eating black beans on their own, but they are also fabulous when mixed into our Egg Muffins, Hummus Vegetable Wraps, and Red Lentil Spinach and Sorghum Bowl.
+We love eating black beans on their own, but they are also fabulous when mixed into our Black Bean Egg Muffins.

 We enjoy using black beans in a variety of ways because they are a good source of protein, fiber, vitamins, and minerals, which makes them an ideal plant-based source to include into a daily diet.
 In fact, studies have shown that eating beans (specifically black or pinto beans) can reduce risks for heart disease, as they can lower serum total cholesterol and LDL cholesterol (1).
 Eating black beans are also a good choice for people who have diabetes, hypoglycemia or insulin resistance; due to the black beans’ high fiber content, it stabilizes blood sugar levels by providing a slow and steady stream of energy.
 So go ahead and enjoy incorporating black beans into your diet–it’s a great way to ingest plant proteins and increase health at the same time.

 Heat olive oil in saucepan over medium heat.
 Add onion and saute about 3-4 minutes or until tender, occasionally stirring.
 Add garlic and cumin, and saute for 1 minute while stirring with a wooden spoon.